-My name is Harrison Bolin, I am passionate about creating engaging, wholesome experiences and am looking for my next career adventure in the games industry.
+My name is Harrison Bolin, I am passionate about creating engaging, wholesome experiences.
 I come from a background in web development, games journalism, and professional IT where I learned how to effectively communicate in technical projects, what it means to work in the games industry, and how to work in an Agile team.

 When I am not working you might catch me developing my game side-projects, streaming on Twitch, writing sci-fi short stories, reading a new book, learning how to play the electric bass, or doing yoga.